PrzemekWolw/Easy-GPU-PV-DEPARSEC/README.md

 ### Prerequisites:
 * Windows 10 20H1+ Pro, Enterprise or Education OR Windows 11 Pro, Enterprise or Education.
 Windows 11 on host and VM is preferred due to better compatibility.
-* Desktop Computer with dedicated NVIDIA/AMD GPU or Integrated Intel GPU - Laptops with NVIDIA GPUs are not supported at this time, but Intel integrated GPUs work on laptops.
-GPU must support hardware video encoding (NVIDIA NVENC, Intel Quicksync or AMD AMF).
 * Latest GPU driver from Intel.com or NVIDIA.com, don't rely on Device manager or Windows update.
 * Virtualisation enabled in the motherboard and [Hyper-V fully enabled](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) on the Windows 10/ 11 OS (requires reboot).
 * Allow Powershell scripts to run on your system - typically by running "Set-ExecutionPolicy unrestricted" in Powershell running as Administrator.